elemenohq/docs/README.md

-The Elemeno Docs are built with [Slate](https://tripit.github.io/slate/)
+The Elemeno Docs site is built with [Slate](https://tripit.github.io/slate/)

 Getting Started with Elemeno Docs
 ------------------------------